bdt833/videogame_db/readme.md

 how important it is to create proper foreign key references and have data normalization.
-My database does not have normalization, but restructuring the data entry step in Python would allow for me to create a normalized schema in the future.I was able to develop my data scraping skills for obtaining data not already stored in databases by using R.
+My database does not have normalization, but restructuring the data entry step in Python would allow for me to create a normalized schema in the future.
+I was able to develop my data scraping skills for obtaining data not already stored in databases by using R.
 Lastly, I learned that it is relatively easy to leverage all tools available in different languages like R and Python to meet project